pip-services/pip-services-docs/content/en/net/container/refer/container_references.md

 linkTitle: "ContainerReferences"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-container-dotnet"
 description: >
-    Container's managed references that can be created from container configuration.
+    Container's managed references that can be created from a container's configuration.
 ---

 **Inherits:** [ManagedReferences](../managed_references)

 ### Description

-The ContainerReferences class allows you to create container's managed references that can be created from a container configuration.
+The ContainerReferences class allows you to create container's managed references that can be created from a container's configuration.

 ### Instance methods